-BIRMINGHAM, Ala (July 26, 2016) — It’s almost time for the school bells to ring again and the American Red Cross has steps everyone can follow to help make the trip back to the classroom a safe one.
+It’s time for the school bells to ring again and the American Red Cross has steps everyone can follow to help make the trip back to the classroom a safe one.

-“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said Alicia Anger, Regional Director of Communications, Alabama Red Cross.
+“Safety should be the top priority for all students, especially younger children and those heading to school for the first time,” said Celena Roldán, Chief Executive Officer, American Red Cross of Chicago & Northern Illinois.
 “Whether riding, biking or walking to school, we want everyone to arrive and then return home safely.”

 SCHOOL BUS SAFETY If children ride a bus to school, they should plan to get to their bus stop early and stand back from the curb while waiting for the bus to arrive.
 Other safety steps include:

 • Wait to board the bus until it has come to a complete stop and the driver or attendant has signaled to get on.

 • Tell children they should only board their bus - never an alternate one.